samboylan11/AlpineHomeAirLLM/README.md

 ## Features

-- Scrape any page on Learning Center and create a Chatbot from it.
+- Scrape any page from Alpine Home Air Learning Center and create a Chatbot from it.
 - Scrape all pages from Learning Center and create a Chatbot from it.

 ## Installation